altsan/os2-freetype-ifi/ft2ifi/rel/readme.txt

   MBCS flag is also always set for Unicode fonts.
 At least some of these behaviours will eventually be configurable, similar to version 1.3x.

-  Kerning support is currently disabled due to changes in the FreeType v2 engine which require extensive work to accomodate.
+  Kerning support is currently disabled under native PM rendering, due to changes in the FreeType v2 engine which require extensive work to accomodate.
+  (It should be noted that the original IBM TrueType driver does not appear to have supported kerning either.)

+  Fonts from version 5.x of the 'Linux Libertine' collection do not display properly in Presentation Manager (in either TTF or OTF format).
+I have not yet determined why this is.
+Versions 4.75 and older do appear to work.

-  OpenType-specific layout tables (e.g. contextual alternates, advanced positioning, etc.) are not currently supported, in part because the FreeType library itself does not support them.
-In any case, these features generally have to be implemented at the application level.
+  OpenType-specific layout tables (e.g. contextual alternates, advanced positioning, etc.) are not currently supported (and may never be); this is mainly because the FreeType library itself does not support them.
+In any case, features such as these generally have to be implemented at the application level.

   While you can, as always, install font files to any arbitrary location you want, you should avoid installing them on a FAT32 drive.
 The OS/2 FAT32